 When necessary, the corresponding figures have been adjusted to conform to changes in presentation in the current year.
-The corresponding figures were adjusted to include the effect from the voluntary changes in accounting policies (see note 37).

-Operating segments
+4. Operating segments

 Following an assessment to identify operating segments, the Company has identified as main segment that of cement operation.
 Other activities that give rise to income and expenses are only incidental to the main operation of the Company or the value of either their assets or income are below the quantitative thresholds of IFRS 8 to form separate reportable operating segments individually or in their aggregate value.